Conformal blocks for Galois covers of algebraic curves: Identification of twisted conformal blocks with the space of global sections of line bundles on moduli stack

 Recall the definition of the moduli stack $\mathscr{P}arbun_{\mathscr{G}}(\vec{P})$ of quasi-parabolic $\mathscr{G}$-torsors over $(\bar{\Sigma}, \vec{p})$ of type $\vec{P}=(P_1^{q_1}, \cdots, P_s^{q_s})$ from Definition \ref{def11.2}, where $\vec{p}=(\pi(q_1), \cdots, \pi(q_s))$.
 Also, recall from Definition \ref{def11.6} the definition of the line bundle $\mathfrak{L}^q_c$ over $X^q$ for any $c$ such that $0\in D_{c,q}$, and any $q\in \Sigma \backslash \cup_{i=1}^{s}\Gamma\cdot q_i$ and the definition of the ample homogeneous line bundle $\mathscr{L}^{q_i}(\lambda_i)$ over the flag variety $G^{\Gamma_{q_i}}/P_i^{q_i}$.
 When $|\Gamma|$ divides $c$, these line bundles give rise to a line bundle $\mathfrak{L}(c;\vec{\lambda})$ over the stack $\mathscr{P}arbun_{\mathscr{G}}(\vec{P})$ (cf. Definition \ref{def11.6}).
 1ex

-The following result confirms a conjecture by Pappas-Rapoport [PR2, Conjecture 3.7] in the case of the parahoric Bruhat-Tits group schemes considered in our paper. \begin{theorem} With the notation as above, assume that $|\Gamma|$ divides $c$.
+The following result confirms a conjecture by Pappas-Rapoport [PR2, Conjecture 3.7] in the case of the parahoric Bruhat-Tits group schemes considered in our paper. \begin{theorem} Assume that $|\Gamma|$ divides $c$ and $\Gamma$ stabilizes a Borel subgroup of $G$.
 Then, there is a canonical isomorphism:

 where $\mathscr{V}_{\Sigma, \Gamma, \phi}(\vec{p}, \vec{\lambda})^\dagger $ is the space of (twisted) vacua (cf. Identity (\ref{eq7})). \end{theorem} \begin{proof} From the uniformization theorem (Theorem \ref{Thm11.3}), there is an isomorphism of stacks: